AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_source_android.md

 ## Implementation

-Refer to the following steps to implement a custom audio source in your project:
+To implement a custom audio source in your project, refer to the following steps.

 1. Before calling `joinChannel`, call `setExternalAudioSource` to specify the custom audio source.